 So if people believe the Republican view on face, the Republicans win.

-Because nobody's gonna like the fact that just because they came in and illegally said that they're asylum seekers, they get free health care.
+But if they don't believe it, and they also drill down to find out what is true, Republicans win a second time because nobody's going to like the fact that just because they came in and illegally said that they're asylum seekers, they get free health care.

-Nobody's gonna like that.
+Nobody's going to like that.

-All right, uh, I guess Hakeem Jeffries went on CNN.
+I guess Sakeem Jeffries went on CNN.

-So he reads the provision that says that that group would get uh health care, and then Jeffrey says, uh we'll say uh here's what he reads.
+So he reads the provision that says that that group would get health care.

-It's a lie that Illegals are going to get health care with us.
+It's a lie that illegals are going to get health care with us.

-He goes, but you support what you support does bring back funding for emergency Medicaid to hospitals, which pays for undocumented immigrants and a provision for people seeking asylum and temporary protective status, non-citizens.
+He goes, but you support what you support does bring back funding for emergency Medicaid to hospitals, which pays for undocumented immigrants and a provision for people seeking asylum and temporary protected status, non-citizens.

 Why even include that?